 No fault insurance policies are currently active in twelve states.
 In addition to the twelve no-fault states, the commonwealth of Puerto Rico also offers no fault coverage as an auto insurance option.
 The twelve no fault auto insurance states are: Michigan (MI), New York (NY), Florida (FL), New Jersey (NJ), Kentucky (KT), Hawaii (HI), Massachusetts (MA), Kansas (KS), Minnesota (MN), North Dakota (ND), Utah (UT), and Pennsylvania (PA).

 Of these no fault insurance states, Florida, Michigan, New Jersey, New York, and Pennsylvania have what is called a “verbal threshold” no-fault insurance coverage.
 Hawaii, Kansas, Kentucky, Massachusetts, Minnesota, North Dakota, and Utah have what is called a “mandatory threshold“.
-Don’t forget to learn more about your state’s law.
+Don’t forget to learn more about your local state law.

 No fault automobile insurance was adopted so that insurance premium can be kept low.
 The “no litigation” process for reimbursement reduces the expensive court fees greatly, which then translates into cheaper insurance rates and premiums for policyholders.
 Sadly, this has also made it that much easier for fraud.
 To combat no fault auto insurance fraud, some states have tightened the reimbursement process, making it more difficult to receive payments, even for legitimate claims.
 Understanding the no fault insurance coverage and law of your state can help you file a more accurate insurance claim and save you money in you auto insurance premium.